sirixdb/sirixdb.github.io/transactional-cursor-api.md

             new DescendantAxis(thirdRtx, IncludeSelf.YES), new NameFilter(thirdRtx, "location"))));
 ```

 Note and beware of the different transactional cursors as constructor parameters (all opened on the same revision).
-We also provide a `ConcurrentUnionAxis`, a `ConcurrentExceptAxis` and a `ConcurrentIntersectAxis`.
+SirixDB also provides a `ConcurrentUnionAxis`, a `ConcurrentExceptAxis` and a `ConcurrentIntersectAxis`.
 The transactional cursors can be of both types, `XdmNodeReadOnlyTrx` and `JsonNodeReadOnlyTrx`.

 #### Predicate Axis
-In order to test for a predicate for instance select all element nodes in an XML-resource which have a child element with name "foo" you could use:
+In order to test for a predicate for instance to select all element nodes in an XML resource which have a child element with name "foo" we can use:

 ```java
 final var childAxisFilter = new FilterAxis<>(new ChildAxis(rtx), new ElementFilter(rtx), new NameFilter("foo"));